 Last week, the Trump administration announced a new 10% tariff on $300 billion worth of Chinese imports, which is scheduled to kick in at the beginning of September.
 China retaliated by allowing its currency to fall and reportedly halting imports of U.S. agricultural goods.
 In response, U.S. markets fell significantly Monday.

 But experts say the latest fluctuations aren’t a big deal, especially if you’re taking a long-haul view.
-Currently, the economy is in good shape, with low unemployment, rising wages, and strong economic growth, points out Kate Warne, an investment strategist at Edward Jones.
-Because of that we’re likely far from what would be a big worry: a recession.
+Currently, the economy is in good shape, with low unemployment, rising wages, and strong economic growth, Kate Warne, an investment strategist at Edward Jones, told Grow earlier this year.
+And the stock market is still up more than 14% in 2019.

 Learn from others’ mistakes.
 This is what not to do when the market goes down.

 When the market drops, you can panic, or you can take a measured approach with this checklist.

 Don’t ignore your emotions amid market bumps.
 Work through them for a stronger financial plan.

 Investing for the long run means taking a “set it and forget it” mentality to your portfolio.

 Many investors think they can beat, or “time,” the market.
 That can end up costing you.

 Sometimes going against the grain is the best thing you can do.
 We’ll explain how dollar-cost averaging works, and why it may be a good idea to buy when the market drops.